 We don’t have any procedure code with the same meaning as AAL18 in Sweden so we cannot bring you any cost data for such cases and as we see it, the proposal is meant only for the Estonian version.
 But anyhow, we think that one should avoid to create a new group for only the cases with AAL18.
 The number of cases in the new group 14D would be small and the cost difference between the suggested new DRGs, 14C and 14D, only 15-16 % (Below the NordDRG limit for a DRG split - 20 % or more).

-#8 Updated by Anonymous over 4 years ago
+#8 Updated by Anonymous almost 5 years ago

 Mats Fernström, NPK, Sweden, 2015-03-05